yangbongsoo/blog/what__why__how_living_documentation.md

-# What / Why / How Living Documentation
+# What / Why Living Documentation

 ###[What is living documentation]
 원문 : http://searchsoftwarequality.techtarget.com/definition/living-documentation <br>